duracelltomi/gtm4wp/readme.txt

 = 1.20.2 =

 * Fix: Wrong ID parameter used tracking product variations (id instead of item_id).
 Thanks [micmaf](https://github.com/micmaf)
+* Fix: do not track add_to_cart in product lists when 'Select options' or 'View products' buttons are clicked

 = 1.20.1 =